 Section C: questions about the hospital’s readiness and ability to implement the statements

-The questions in section A should serve for further analysis of dependencies between main implementation barriers and hospital type, level of staffing etc.
+The questions in section A were designed to allow further analysis of dependencies between main implementation barriers and hospital type, level of staffing etc.

 The questions in Section B of the survey were divided into three categories.
 The first was to identify if the participant thought that the Statements were already being implemented within their hospital.
 To achieve this aim, the pharmacists who participated in the survey were asked to rate the degree to which they were able to comply with each statement.
 A value was allocated to each response using a scale of 1-5, where a 1 indicated that they were never able to comply with the statement, while a 5 indicated that they always complied with the statement.
 In section C, they were asked to what degree they agreed with the question and the same Likert scale was used (1 for strongly disagree, 5 for strongly agree).

 For the purposes of identifying those statements where the barriers to implementation were greatest, a response of 3, 4 or 5 was deemed to indicate less difficulty in complying with that statement – a ‘positive response’.
 A response of 1 or 2 was deemed to indicate some difficulty in complying with that statement - a ‘negative response’.
 Where this was the case, the participant was asked a follow up question to identify the barriers in implementing the statement.

-In the 2014/15 EAHP Statements survey conducted last year, the respondent was prompted to give a free text answer to these follow up questions.
-This meant that analysing the results was more time consuming, especially when translation of the text needed to be done.
-For this survey, the most frequent answers given in the previous survey were used to populate a range of pre-selected options to assist in identifying barriers to implementation.
+In the 2014/15 EAHP Statements survey, the respondent was prompted to give a free text answer to these follow up questions.
+This meant that analysing the results was very time consuming, especially when language translation of the text was needed.
+For this survey, a range of pre-selected options to assist in identifying barriers to implementation were given.
 Five standard pre-selected options were used for every question, with some questions having additional specific options.
-The five main options are:
+The five main options were:

 We are prevented by national policy and/or legislation